-Malaysia has a comprehensive range of high-quality public healthcare services, funded by taxes.
-These services are available for all citizens and permanent legal residents.
+Malaysia has a comprehensive range of high-quality public healthcare services funded by taxes.
+These services are available for all citizens and permanent residents.
 The Malaysian government is committed to its principles of universal access to high-quality healthcare, which the local Ministry of Health offers through a network of nationwide clinics and hospitals.

 Foreign doctors are also encouraged to share their expertise in Malaysia.
 These foreign doctors are expected to be highly qualified and tend to work in public hospitals, as positions in private practices are hard to come by and in high demand.